Thursday, 14 November 2024

 As I have said previously, as the Treasurer has said previously, the payroll tax arrangements continue to operate in the same way as they have for some time since 1983 across all sectors.

-This time it is limited to general practitioners’ bulk-billed services – the services that they bulk bill –effective from July next year, so it is a partial exemption, and it comes in response to the campaign that the Liberals and Nationals ran.
+These are extensive denials by the most senior members of the government.
+Now we see this back-pedalling, so they are introducing a payroll tax exemption.
+This time it is limited to general practitioners’ bulk-billed services – the services that they bulk bill – effective from July next year, so it is a partial exemption, and it comes in response to the campaign that the Liberals and Nationals ran.
 We did not have to try very hard then, because the GPs and the practice owners, those that lease rooms, were exceptionally outspoken.
 They met with us.
-They met with our leader and with the shadow health minister.
+They met with our leader and with the Shadow Minister for Health.
 They were furious.
 We heard stories of enormous payroll tax bills being sent backdated five years.
 If you run a GP practice and all of a sudden you have a bill for $500,000, that is something that you just do not have spare in your back pocket to be able to pay, so these practitioners were furious at the government’s changes.
-The government then started to think, ‘We better listen,’ because they did not do the thinking and the consulting first up.
+The government then started to think, ‘We’d better listen,’ because they did not do the thinking and the consulting first up.

 This change also grants the commissioner now the authority to reassess payroll liabilities up to five years post initial assessment, noting that retrospectivity will not apply to GP contractors before 1 July 2025, as indicated by online statements from the State Revenue Office.
 We have also put forward a reasoned amendment around this because we would like to see that be a permanent exemption, not just a partial exemption.

-I want to mention just briefly changes to the Duties Act 2000, which is repealing existing exemptions for friendly societies under section 45.
+I want to mention just briefly changes to the Duties Act 2000 which are repealing existing exemptions for friendly societies under section 45.
 There is an exemption that currently applies to the transfer of properties or declarations of trusts involving charities and friendly societies.
 We do not hear much about friendly societies these days – hardly at all – and this will provide these organisations relief from duty on certain transactions.
 There is also a foreign purchaser additional duty that is enforceable for foreign property buyers.

-But I want to jump onto land tax and talk for a moment about the alpine resort exemptions which have been brought forward.
+I want to jump onto land tax and talk for a moment about the alpine resort exemptions which have been brought forward.
 This applies to properties in Victoria’s six alpine resort areas.
 Two of those are in my electorate, three of those actually – Buller, Sterling and Lake Mountain.
 We also have Falls Creek, Hotham and Baw Baw.
 It is fair to say that Lake Mountain and Baw Baw are not alpine resorts, but they are collectively pulled into this for the purposes here.
 They have had a really tough last couple of years.
 They have had poor seasons.
 Snow-making has been a disaster, certainly at Mount Buller because of some issues with the licence to pump.

 It is fair to say, and it is very understandable, that alpine resorts are very seasonal.
 The properties there remain vacant outside peak periods, and even so, the snow season is quite short, so the government has decided in the spirit of things to make an exemption.
 I am going to actually quote here from the second-reading speech, because I think that there is room to extend this a little bit further: